Here’s the truth: most people don’t give their Shopify ‘Contact Us’ page enough love.

 The solution?
 Include several contact options on your contact page.
 For example, copy Tele-health brand HIMS which gives users the option to use e-mail, phone, live chat, and even social media to reach out.

-Interestingly, they also offer a Spanish-language e-mail address too—certainly, something to consider if segments of your customers are non-native English speakers.
+Interestingly, they also offer a Spanish-language e-mail address too—certainly, something to consider if some of your customer segments are non-native English speakers.

 Lastly, include other relevant information that customer might need, such as: